okta/okta-developer-docs/packages/@okta/vuepress-site/docs/reference/rate-limits/index.md

 * [Concurrent rate limits](/docs/reference/rl-additional-limits/#concurrent-rate-limits): To protect the service for all customers, Okta enforces concurrent rate limits, which is a limit on the number of simultaneous transactions.
 Concurrent rate limits are distinct from the org-wide, per-minute API rate limits, which measure the total number of transactions per minute.
 Transactions are typically short-lived.
 Even large bulk loads rarely use more than 10 simultaneous transactions at a time.

 * [Client-based rate limits](/docs/reference/rl-clientbased/): To provide granular isolation, client-based rate limiting uses a combination of the client ID/IP address/device identifier for requests made to the OAuth 2.0 `/authorize` endpoint or the IP address/device identifier for requests made to the `/login/login.htm` endpoint.
 This framework isolates OAuth 2.0 clients that are generating unexpected traffic.
-It ensures that valid users and applications don't run into rate limit violations.
+It ensures that valid users and apps don't run into rate limit violations.

 * [DynamicScale rate limits](/docs/reference/rl-dynamic-scale/): If your needs exceed the default rate limits for the base product subscriptions (One App or Enterprise), the DynamicScale add-on service grants you higher limits for various endpoints across different APIs.

-* [End-user rate limits](/docs/reference/rl-additional-limits/#end-user-rate-limits): Okta limits the number of requests from the Admin Console and End-User Dashboard to 40 requests per user per 10 seconds per endpoint.
+* [End user rate limits](/docs/reference/rl-additional-limits/#end-user-rate-limits): Okta limits the number of requests from the Admin Console and End-User Dashboard to 40 requests per user per 10 seconds per endpoint.
 This rate limit protects users from each other and from other API requests in the system.

 * [Home page endpoints and per-minute limits](/docs/reference/rl-additional-limits/#okta-home-page-endpoints-and-per-minute-limits): These endpoints are used by the Okta home page for authentication and user sign-in and have org-wide rate limits.